-As a school we believe we have a unique ethos.
-We are a very cohesive staff team and are genuinely very inclusive.
-We value effort above all else with students; all can achieve, and they do!
-Through effective collaborative working, we achieve excellent outcomes for our students, of which we are very proud.
+I know I'm biased, but Soar Valley is a fantastic place to work!
+Turnover of staff is very low, and we even have staff who have left and then returned to us, a measure of the 'family feel' here (albeit a very large family!).
+We have a unique ethos, are a very cohesive team, and are genuinely very inclusive as a school.
+We value effort above all else with students; all can achieve, and they do, achieving excellent outcomes, of which we are very proud.
 Even more pleasing though, are the superb relationships we have in the school, between all, which make it a great place to work.
-We have lots of staff who have stayed here a long time and even some who have returned to us, an indication of the very positive 'feel' of the school.